minechicken98/funny/README.md

-**Very Kool PAge by minechicken98 and with help from dallasread and doggodgcodes**
+**Very Cool Page by minechicken98 and with help from Claude Code and doggodgcodes**

 yippee